 The tools needed to complete the assembly come with the bike.

 The bike doesn’t come with a console as standard.
-It is possible to buy a console that works with the bike from Bodycraft for $99 (price when writing the review) called the Computer with Comprehensive V2.
+It is possible to buy a console that works with the bike from Bodycraft called the Computer with Comprehensive V2.
 It displays speed, time, distance, RPM, and heart rate (if compatible heart rate strap supplied).
-They also supply a compatible heart rate strap for $50.
+They also supply a compatible heart rate strap and that costs extra.

 I like to have the data in front of me when I ride but this isn’t for everyone – some people enjoy riding without it and can just get on with it which is great – but that’s not me.